tlin31/leetcode/notes/Concurrency.md

 **thread: achieve parallel processing or asynchronous behavior.**
 - lightweight process
 - is the segment of a process which means a process can have multiple threads and these multiple threads are contained within a process.
-- A thread has three states: Running, Ready, and Blocked.
+- A thread has 6 states: New State, Runnable State, Blocked State, Waiting State, Timed Waiting State, Terminated State
 - It has its own **call stack**, but can access shared data of other threads in the same process.
 - Every thread has its own memory cache.
 - If a thread reads shared data, it stores this data in its own memory cache.